Post Natal Nurse Home Visitor Program

 • University Park Fire Department

-• The Dallas Police Department
+• Dallas Police Department

-• The American Airlines Center
+• American Airlines Center

 • Texas Instruments, Inc.

-• The Dallas Independent School District
+• Dallas Independent School District

 • Dallas Love Field

-• The Dallas-Fort Worth International Airport
+• Dallas-Fort Worth International Airport

 Throughout the years, the dedicated men and women of these agencies, together with the support of BioTel's expert staff have provided the highest quality emergency medical evaluation, treatment, and transportation within these North Texas communities.
-Today, BioTel provides 24 hours-a-day online medical consultation and direction through a team of highly trained and experienced nurses, paramedics, emergency medicine resident physicians, and UTSW emergency medicine faculty physicians.
+Today, BioTel provides 24 hours-a-day online medical consultation and direction through a team of highly trained and experienced nurses, paramedics, emergency medicine resident physicians, and UT Southwestern emergency medicine faculty physicians.
 Evidence-based EMS Clinical Practice Guidelines (CPGs) direct patient care and are regularly updated and refined by the Medical Direction Team and EMS system stakeholders.

 The most frequent reasons for BioTel consultation include: